 If universalism is true, yet the preaching is against it, then no harm is ultimately done, even if preaching against it may be needlessly painful for some in this life.
 Everyone will still be saved.

-But if universalism is not true, yet one preaches in favor of it, then one has just opened the gateway to Hell even wider.
+But if universalism is not true, yet one preaches in favor of it, then one has just opened the gateway to outer darkness even wider.

 Let’s not do that.
 Let’s continue to preach: Repent, for the Kingdom of God is at hand.